Secure Source Coding with a Helper: Example: Binary Symmetric Sources

-The rate from Alice, $R_{x}$ and the equivocation $\Delta$ for the cases of one-sided and two-sided helper are shown in Figure $4$ for the case when $\delta=0.05$.
+The rate from Alice, $R_{x}$ and the equivocation $\Delta$ for the cases of one-sided and two-sided helper are shown in Figure \ref{fig4} for the case when $\delta=0.05$.
 For the one-sided helper, we can observe a trade-off in the amount of information Alice needs to send versus the uncertainty at Eve.
 For small values of $R_{y}$, Alice needs to send more information thereby leaking out more information to Eve.
-The amount of information leaked is exactly the information sent by Alice.
+The amount of information leaked (i.e, $I(X;V)= H(X)-\Delta$) has a one to one relationship to the information sent by Alice.
 On the other hand, for the case of two-sided helper, the uncertainty at the eavesdropper is always strictly larger than the uncertainty in the one-sided case.
 Also note that for this pair of sources, perfect secrecy is possible for the case of two-sided helper when $R_{y}\geq H(Y)$ which is not possible for the case of one-sided helper.